THE organisers of a major food festival cancelled days before taking place have blamed 'police pressure' for the event not going ahead.

-Droitwich Food Festival, which has been running for years, has been cancelled because organisers have been unable to get a license due to police objections.
+Droitwich Food Festival, which has been running for years, was cancelled after organisers said they were unable to get a licence due to police objections.

 Blue Strawberry Events organise a number of free-to-enter food festivals in Worcestershire including in Droitwich and Evesham.